Updated: Jun 17

 To conclude, Don Toliver's debut album is a good one and shows the potential he has and has me looking forward to future output from him.
 His unique vocals help him stand out in this saturated new generation of rappers, and he'll only continue go to grow.
 On this album, there's not a song I'd describe as bad but there's a couple of mid/average tracks which stop it being top tier - but yeah as I said it's an impressive debut.

-FAVOURITE TRACKS: Euphoria, After Party, Wasted, Had Enough, No Idea
+FAVOURITE TRACKS: After Party, Wasted, No Photos, No Idea

 *REVISED SCORE: Review may not match favourite tracks and overall rating because I've since re-listened and changed my score.*